CSS transforms

 CSS transforms in action

-Use the sliders in the frame below to modify the translation, rotation, scale, and skew CSS transform properties of the cube in 3D space.
+Use the sliders in the example below to modify the translation, rotation, scale, and skew CSS transform properties of the cube in 3D space.
 As you move the cube through 3D space, notice the way it interacts with the element labelled z:0px, which is located at the 3D position (0, 0, 0).

 You can also use the perspective slider to modify the perspective property of the cube's container, which determines the distance between you and the z=0 plane.